Enli Health Intelligence: 2004-2007

+2010-2015

 The company announced in June 2010 they would move to the AmberGlen business park into a 22721 ft2 space.
 In October 2010, Surescripts invested in Kryptiq and signed-on to use Kryptiq's secure technology in Surescripts’ products.
 At the time, Kryptiq had climbed to 90 employees, and the next month secured an $8 million investment related to the Surescripts deal.
-Growth from the Surescripts deal led to an increase of employees to 120 and a need to add 6000 ft2 of office space.
+Growth from the Surescripts deal led to an increase of employees to 120.

-Surescripts acquired all of Kryptiq in August 2012, which exercised such an option from the prior deal that brought Surescripts in with a 21% ownership stake.
+Surescripts acquired all of Kryptiq in August 2012.
 At the time of the purchase, Kryptiq had revenues of about $25 million annually and 125 employees.

 In January 2015, the company announced that it was splitting from Surescripts and becoming independent again.
 The company changed its name to Enli Health Intelligence in September 2015.

-In August 2016, Enli was still headquartered on Amberglen Parkway, in eastern Hillsboro, but by October 2016 it had relocated its corporate headquarters to NW 167th Avenue, in northern Beaverton (a little more than one mile to the east).
+2021-present

 In January 2021, Enli was acquired by Cedar Gate Technologies, based in Connecticut.
-For an unknown period, the new owner retained the Enli name and referred to it as "a Cedar Gate company", but later in 2021 all references to Enli, other than historical references, were removed from Cedar Gate's website.
+Later in 2021, all references to Enli, other than historical references, were removed from Cedar Gate's website.